Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Hike Through Cao Bang's Spectacular Landscapes

-What's so special about it?
+It is no exaggeration to say that this is one of the most wonderful creations from human hands!
 Well, it has 15 steep steps and 14 curves, each unique in itself.
 From the ascent of the pass, the road winds for some distance through the climb, then slips into the forest for a trekking experience to admire the pass from above, which takes 30 minutes to conquer!

 Stay with Ethnic Minorities in Cao Bang